15 Of The Best Restaurants In The Yorkshire Dales To Try

-When it comes to eating out in the Yorkshire Dales, despite the National Park’s ruralness, the options are endless – making it a pretty tricky decision to choose where to dine when visiting.
-Which is why we’ve taken it upon ourselves as a team to try as many as we possibly can.
+When it comes to eating out in the Yorkshire Dales, despite the National Park’s ruralness, the options are endless, making it a pretty tricky decision to choose where to dine when visiting.
+This is why we’ve taken it upon ourselves as a team to try as many as we possibly can.
 All in the name of helping you guys out.
 From some of the country’s best fine dining to proper pub grub, here are the best restaurants in the Yorkshire Dales.

 1. Angel at Hetton

-One of the most famous places to eat in the Yorkshire Dales thanks to its long-standing Michelin Star, The Angel at Hetton is a culinary treat – acclaimed for its unique approach to food and ‘wow factor’ dishes.
+One of the most famous places to eat in the Yorkshire Dales is Michael Wignall’s Michelin Star spot, The Angel at Hetton, which is a culinary treat, acclaimed for its unique approach to food and ‘wow factor’ dishes.

-Each and every plate looks almost too good to eat, that is, until the scents take over and have you tucking in before you get a chance to think about it.
+The mix of casual and contemporary and the neatness and plating precious make every plate look almost too good to eat, that is, until the scents take over and have you tucking in before you get a chance to think about it.

 Michael Wignall and his team take pride in infusing tons of flavour in each and every dish, and guests can expect evolving menus, seasonal ingredients sourced from close by, and tons of photo opportunities.